4mocpmo/java-interview-question/README.md

 This repo would be helpful for those Java developers who:
 >1- Have a little knowledge about Java technology and want to improve their knowledge
 >2- Want to know more about some specific contexts
->3- Going to employed by an organization and need to have an overview on core theory concepts (Interview Questions)
+>3- Going to be employed by an organization and need to have an overview on core theory concepts (Interview Questions)
 >4- Are kind of experienced and want to know more theory concepts

 Every suggestions, comments & contributions are greatly appreciated.
 Please rate us if this repo helps you anyway.